bbc/bmx/docs/mca_labels_format.md

 # MCA Labels Format

-The `--track-mca-labels` option in raw2bmx and bmxtranswrap can be used to add Multi-channel Audio Labels as specified in SMPTE ST 377-4:2021.
+The `--track-mca-labels` option in raw2bmx and bmxtranswrap can be used to add Multichannel Audio Labeling as specified in SMPTE ST 377-4:2021.
 The format for the text file that is passed to that option is described in this document.

 ## General Layout

-The text file contains one of the following line types:
+Each line in the text file is one of the following line types:

 - audio track index
-- audio channel (CH), soundfield group (SG) or group of soundfield group (GOSG) label
+- Label line specifying the audio channel (CH), soundfield group (SG) or group of soundfield group (GOSG)
 - empty

 A `#` character can be used to add a comment.

-The file defines the set of audio labels to include for each MXF audio track.
+The file defines the set of audio labels to include for each MXF audio track (aka Sound Track).
 The audio tracks are identified by an integer index starting from 0 and incrementing by 1 in the order that the audio tracks are written (the Track ID order).

-A set of labels for an audio track starts with a line containing the index and is followed by lines defining audio labels.
-There can be multiple channel CH label lines, 0 or 1 SG label lines and 0 or more GOSG label lines.
+A set of labels for an audio track starts with a line containing the index and is followed by label lines (each one defining an audio label).
+These audio labels can include zero or more of each type (CH, SG, GOSG).

 An empty line is used to signal the start of a new audio track.